 Start-up business owners need cash flow to help with initial expenses.
 The same thing is true for those who have been around for some time and have decided to take things to another level.
 If you need business loans to make your plans happen, get them.

-Although applying for the cheapest financing you qualify for might seem like the best option, there are other factors to consider:
+Although applying for low-rate business loans might seem like the best option, there are other factors to consider:

 - Loan terms – ensuring repayment periods correlate with sustainable growth